Pvanduyse/open5e/source/equipment/magic-items/iron-bands-of-binding.rst

 A creature, including the one :ref:`srd:restrained`, can use an action to make a DC 20 Strength check to break the iron bands.
-On a success, the item is destroyed, and the :ref:`srd:restrained` creature is freed.
+On a success, the item is destroyed, and the restrained creature is freed.
 If the check fails, any further attempts made by that creature automatically fail until 24 hours have elapsed.